 Marriage counselors are often asked if therapy can be effective in fixing troubled relationships, or if it simply postpones the inevitable.
 You might think that the answer is a straightforward “yes” or “no,” but the truth is, it’s a bit more complicated than that.

 Several factors contribute to the success of marriage counseling.
 Some are related to specific aspects of the couple’s relationship.
-Others include the skill and approach of the counselor and the therapeutic dynamics between the counselor and the partners.
+Others include the counselor’s skill and approach, as well as the therapeutic dynamics between the counselor and the partners.
 Each couple’s counseling experience is as unique as they are.
-We’ll explore this topic to help shed some on how and when marriage counseling tends to work.
+We’ll explore this topic to help shed some light on how and when marriage counseling tends to work.

 Couples seek counseling for many reasons.
 Some of the most common include: